duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 Assigned: SLAM team

-## simultaneously Localization and Mapping (SLAM)
+## What is Simultaneous Localization and Mapping (SLAM)
 SLAM is a process which appears in a context where you have a robot in an unknown environment.
 In many cases, a meaningful task would need for the robot to navigate and interact with the environment.
-Such actions often make use of a type of map of the environment and at the same time use this map to compute it's own location.
+Such actions often make use of a type of map of the environment and at the same time use this map to compute the robot's location.

 To do so first requires representing the environment around the robot through a _mapping_ process.
 As the robot moves around, it will also need to perform a process called _localization_.